 Like all forms of support and guidance, online counseling is a process.
 Working with an online counselor will challenge you, but this process will also help you grow and learn more about yourself.
 It’s important to be receptive to feedback from the professional who works with you; likewise, you should also make sure that your thoughts, feelings, and experiences are being heard.

-Online counseling doesn’t mean that you’ll never face any setbacks or hardships in life.
-However, personalized care and guidance from BetterHelp can provide you with the necessary tools to rise above anything life may throw your way.
+Online counseling doesn’t mean you’ll never face any setbacks or hardships.
+However, personalized care and guidance from BetterHelp can give you the tools to aid success.

 Frequently Asked Questions (FAQs)

 Is indecisiveness a lack of confidence?

 Is being indecisive a weakness?